vivshaw/zettel/pages/Gilbert of Poitiers.md

+---
-tags:: Catholicism, theology, philosophy, 1000s, France, Scholasticism
+tags: Catholicism, theology, philosophy, 1000s, France, Scholasticism
+---

 - a bishop and logician, and intellectual rival of [[Peter Abelard]]
 - his thought derived heavily from [[Boethius]]